In putting together this list of the best sustainable clothing brands we tried to be inclusive as possible but we had to make some hard decisions.

 Their company supports in-need communities, and assists in changing ethical standards within the fashion industry.

-They make an effort to source the most sustainable of materials including their organic cotton and recycled polyester.
+They make an effort to source the most sustainable materials including their organic cotton and recycled polyester.
 Their factories hold some of the highest standards and certifications in the industry.

 They even partner with the International Rescue Committee allowing their profits to benefit in-need communities around the globe.